jsenv/core/README.md

   and fileHrefToPathname
   because we can't assume it leads to a file, it could be a folder this is misleading
+- small typo in projectStructure when checking metaDescription presence in selectFileInsideFolder
+- prettiest should be renamed into checkAllFileFormatInsideFolder and expect a pathname instead of folder

 - follow up https://github.com/systemjs/systemjs/issues/1898